 Windsor Plantation was built for Smith Coffee Daniell II in 1861.
-The house, one of the largest private residences in the state before the Civil War, was constructed near the town of Bruinsburg, where Union soldiers crossed the Mississippi River and to begin their attack on Vicksburg.
-In 1890, a fire destroyed the residence but left standing its twenty-nine enormous columns.
+The house, one of the largest private residences in the state before the Civil War, was constructed near the town of Bruinsburg, where Union soldiers crossed the Mississippi River to begin their attack on Vicksburg.

 Windsor Ruins Today

 More than a century of exposure to the elements has caused erosion to the 45-foot-tall masonry columns and fracturing of the cast iron capitals.
-In 2016, MDAH commissioned architectural conservator George Fore to study the site.
-Fore’s report, submitted to the department in early 2017, includes recommendations to repair and conserve the twenty-three columns and five partial columns.
-The MDAH board of trustees selected WFT Architects, P.A., to develop architectural plans for the stabilization project.
+In 2016, MDAH commissioned architectural conservator to study the site.
+The report included recommendations to repair and conserve the twenty-three columns and five partial columns.
+The stabilization project is expected begin the fall of 2020.

 Temporary fencing has been erected to protect visitors at the site from falling debris.